 Moreover, according to the Centers for Disease Control and Prevention (CDC), depression alone had a price tag of nearly $210.5 billion in 2010; numbers are higher when illnesses like schizophrenia, anxiety, and autism are added to the equation.

-Based on annual data in the MHA report, six out of ten people diagnosed with major depression did not receive treatment, Fox News reported.
+Based on annual data in the MHA report, six out of ten people diagnosed with major depression did not receive treatment, according to Fox News.

 Additionally, forensic psychologists have suggested, based on other research by MHA, that lack of treatment for a mental illness can drastically increase the risk of incarceration.